 Aesthetics of Crisis is a longitudinal research project that has documented and examined political street art and graffiti in the Greek capital of Athens since 2013.
-The project’s initiator Julia Tulke was recognized for this work with the Prosser Award for Outstanding Work by Beginning Scholars in Visual Methodologies from the International Visual Sociology Association.
+The project’s initiator Julia Tulke was recognized for this work with the Prosser Award for Outstanding Work by Beginning Scholars in Visual Methodologies from the International Visual Sociology Association in 2022.

 Aesthetics of Crisis began as my MA thesis in European Ethnology at the Humboldt University of Berlin, for which I conducted two months of patchwork ethnography in Athens between January and April 2013, supported by a PROMOS mobility grant from DAAD.
 The central objective of this initial research was to examine the political street art and graffiti that had densely proliferated on the walls of the city as an artifact of and performative response to the Greek economic crisis.
 Visual methods were central to this endeavor: psychogeographic photo walks were my primary mode of engagement with the Athenian crisis-scape.
 The resulting visual archive of 850+ photographs alongside 15+ artist interviews formed the basis for my Master’s thesis as well as a research exhibition at Berlin’s Raum für Drastische Maßnahmen.